MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock.md

 **Requirements:**
 * Windows Hello for Business deployment (Hybrid or On-premises)
+* Azure AD joined device (Cloud and Hybrid deployments)
-* Hybird Azure AD joined (Hybrid deployments)
+* Hybrid Azure AD joined (Hybrid deployments)
 * Domain Joined (on-premises deployments)
 * Windows 10, version 1709
 * Bluetooth, Bluetooth capable phone - optional

 Windows, today, natively only supports the use of a single credential (password, PIN, fingerprint, face, etc.) for unlocking a device.
 Therefore, if any of those credentials are compromised (shoulder surfed), an attacker could gain access to the system.

-Windows 10 offers Multifactor device unlock by extending Windows Hello with trusted signals, administrators can configure Windows 10 to request a combination of factors and trusted signals to unlock their devices.
+Windows 10 offers Multi-factor device unlock by extending Windows Hello with trusted signals, administrators can configure Windows 10 to request a combination of factors and trusted signals to unlock their devices.

-Which organizations can take advanage of Multifactor unlock?
+Which organizations can take advantage of Multi-factor unlock?
 Those who:
 * Have expressed that PINs alone do not meet their security needs.
 * Want to prevent Information Workers from sharing credentials.
-* Want their orgs to comply with regulatory two-factor authentication policy.
+* Want their organizations to comply with regulatory two-factor authentication policy.
-* Want to retain the familiar Windows logon UX and not settle for a custom solution.
+* Want to retain the familiar Windows sign-in user experience and not settle for a custom solution.

-You enable multifactor unlock using Group Policy.
+You enable multi-factor unlock using Group Policy.
 The **Configure device unlock factors** policy setting is located under **Computer Configuration\Administrative Templates\Windows Components\Windows Hello for Business**.

 ## The Basics: How it works

-First unlock factor credential provider and Second unlock credential provider are repsonsible for the bulk of the configuration.
-Each of these components contains a globally unqiue identifier (GUID) that represents a different Windows credential provider.
-With the policy setting enabled, users unlock the device using at least one credenital provider from each category before Windows allows the user to proceed to their desktop.
+First unlock factor credential provider and Second unlock credential provider are responsible for the bulk of the configuration.
+Each of these components contains a globally unique identifier (GUID) that represents a different Windows credential provider.
+With the policy setting enabled, users unlock the device using at least one credential provider from each category before Windows allows the user to proceed to their desktop.

 The policy setting has three components:
 * First unlock factor credential provider